Constantly exhausted? Look out for these telltale signs that something serious is amiss.

 Medically reviewed by Dr Roger Henderson and words by Rhalou Allerhand

 Dog-tired all the time and don’t know what to do about it?
 If you find yourself pressing the snooze button every morning and battling the post-lunch slump every afternoon, you’re not alone.
-But while it’s normal to feel a bit sleepy every now and then, if you’re constantly fighting the urge to drop into a deep and dreamless slumber, then something with your health could be amiss.
+The average Brit spends seven-and-a-half years feeling tired, according to a Healthspan survey.

-If you feel like you’re permanently running on empty, you could be suffering from burn-out.
-The World Health Organisation (WHO) now recognises burn-out as a medical condition, defining it as a syndrome resulting from chronic workplace stress.
+If you feel like you’re permanently running on empty, you could be suffering from burnout.
+The World Health Organisation (WHO) now recognises burnout as a medical condition, defining it as a syndrome resulting from chronic workplace stress.
+Burnout develops slowly, and is associated with decreased motivation, a lack of energy, reduced performance, and poor sleep.

 ‘Sleep is a basic human health behaviour that everybody needs in order to perform during the waking hours,’ says Dr Lederle.
 ‘All animals show a rest-activity rhythm.
 Without downtime, the body is unable to repair and restore its functions.
 What follows are physical and mental illnesses and health problems.’